 RTCD shall isolate the CAISO BAA from the rest of the EIM Area by fixing the EIM Transfer between the CAISO BAA and the EIM Entity BAAs at the last non-contingency market solution for binding and advisory intervals.

-RTD shall use prior advisory interval results for EIM Participating Resources while RTCD or RTDD is invoked for CAISO, unless curtailments of the EIM Transfer have occurred.
+The prior advisory interval results for EIM Participating Resources from the last RTD run prior to the contingency event are used while RTCD or RTDD is invoked for CAISO, unless curtailments of the EIM Transfer have occurred.
 In this case, the EIM Transfer will be capped at the minimum of the curtailed limit or the advisory dispatch from the last non-contingency market solution for the duration of the contingency status.
 The advisory results come from the last RTD before the contingency event, and shall be sent through the Automatic Dispatching System (ADS).

 This process will persist for the duration of the contingency status until RTD runs are reinstated.